SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 Figure *@fig:inheritancegraph@* shows the inheritance graph without the presence of instantiation.
 A Workstation is an object (i.e., it should at least understand the minimal behavior), so the class `Workstation` inherits directly or indirectly from the class `Object`.
-A class is also an object (i.e., it should understand the minimal behavior) so the class `Class` inherits from class `Object`.
+A class is also an object (i.e., it should understand the minimal behavior) so the class `Class` inherits from the class `Object`.
 In particular, the `class` (note the lowercase) instance variable is inherited from `Object` class.

 ![Full inheritance graph: Every class ultimately inherits from `Object`. %width=45&label=fig:inheritancegraph](figures/Ref-InheritanceGraph.pdf )